alfredapp/alias-homebrew-apps-workflow/README.md

 ## Usage

-Run the Alias Keyword (default: `brewalias`).
-Homebrew Cellar apps will be aliased into your Applications Folder, allowing them to be indexed and found.
+Alias your Homebrew Cellar apps to the Applications Folder via the `brewalias` keyword.
+This will allow them to be indexed by macOS and found.

 ![Alfred search for brewalias](Workflow/images/about/brewalias.png)